jessarcher/jessarcher.com/source/_posts/casting-json-columns-to-value-objects.md

 author: Jess Archer
 ---

-Have you ever wanted to access an attribute of an Eloquent model as a value object, similar to how Eloquent lets work with dates via Carbon?
+Have you ever wanted to access an attribute of an Eloquent model as a value object, similar to how Eloquent lets us work with dates via Carbon?

 ```php
 $user->address->calculateDistance($otherUser->address);